-I. ECE 451 Advanced Computer Architecture I II.
-ECE 452 Advanced Computer Architecture II s CIS 461 Systems Simulation or III. ĺ ECE 453 Introduction to Discrete Event Systems Lab.
+III. 「 CIS 461 Systems Simulation 1 or L ECE 453 Introduction to Discrete Event Systems Lab.
 ECE 459 Advanced Computer System Design Lab

 C. Telecommunication

 This track offers in-depth knowledge in the area of telecommunication.
 It consists of the computer communications track and two additional courses.
 The two additional courses can be counted as the two technical elective courses required for the major.